 Letter Soup

 We read a book about chefs and made letter soup as a follow-up activity!
 Students rolled a color dice and picked a matching veggie counter or magnet letter!
-Simple but a ton of fun and students were talking all about letter names and sounds too!
+Simple, but a ton of fun!
+Students were talking all about letter names and sounds, too!

 Dirty Tooth Count (or Add)

-Anytime I can have an opportunity to teach kiddos about being healthy I do so I just had to do a few activities about dentists and the tools to keep our teeth healthy.
-To play Dirty Tooth students rolled a die and counted out the coordinating number of food (aka pom poms).
-When the tooth was dirty they brushed it clean with a real toothbrush.
+Anytime I can have an opportunity to teach kiddos about being healthy, I do!
+I did a few activities about dentists and the tools to keep our teeth healthy.
+To play Dirty Tooth, students rolled a die and counted out the coordinating number of food (aka pom poms).
+When the tooth was dirty, they brushed it clean with a real toothbrush.

 Some of my pre-k kiddos rolled two dice, added the dots, and counted out the total.